waltertyree/TA_MapKitPlugin/README.markdown

     "YES" = "OK";
 to the file.

+##Older Versions
+*Version 4*
+Thanks to user Georg for showing us that there was an error in the way the custom pin images were rendering.
+We have fixed that issue and describe it in detail [on our blog.](http://blog.tyreeapps.com/2011/04/mapkit-custom-images-and-offset-issues.html) Additionally, we have discovered and repaired a bug that would cause the plugin to crash sometimes after the app had been sent to the background and then brought to the foreground.
 ##Copyright and Notes
-This plugin is copyright 2011 by Tyree Apps, LLC.
+This plugin is copyright 2012 by Tyree Apps, LLC.
 You may incorporate it into your projects and modify it as you see fit.
 We do not require attribution, but there is always karma to consider.
 This plugin uses icons from the Glyphish icon set which Tyree Apps, LLC has purchased and licensed.
 You should go over to [the Glyphish website](http://www.glyphish.com) to make sure you are comfortable with the licensing terms.